-While educational requirements vary from employer to employer, there are medical office assistant courses that can be taken once the prospective student has a high school diploma (some institutions also require CPR and AED First Aid Certification).
+While educational requirements vary from employer to employer, there is medical office assistant course that can be taken once the prospective student has a high school diploma (some institutions also require CPR and AED First Aid Certification).
 This post-secondary training can lead to a variety of exciting careers like working in physician offices, nursing homes, chiropractic offices, billing centres for medical offices, hospitals, health centres and more.
 The medical office assistant program is quite rewarding in itself with a vast amount of knowledge being taught in a relatively short period of time.

 Job duties will depend upon the kind of medical facility a medical office assistant chooses to work in.
 However, in a general sense, duties tend to be administrative in nature ranging through scheduling appointments and talking to patients during their admission into the office, filing and handling medial documentation and making outside appointments with other treatment facilities.
 Medical office assistants may also assist the health care practitioner directly by weighing patients and taking down medical information and vital signs like blood pressure.

 The range for a medical office assistant salary is broad; from $25,000 to $45,000 a year depending upon experience, education and duties.
 Some roles within the field may have salaries for medical office assistants that fall outside this range due to it being a growing field with much diversity.

 If this sounds of interest, it’s good to know what the medical office assistant courses generally include.
 While not all offices will require the course, having it up front will likely put you in a more favourable hiring position than someone who doesn’t have this background.